-Ken Johnson, Sales Representative
+Ken Johnson, District Sales Manager

 Before coming to Capital Business Systems, I was a middle and high school US History teacher in Tempe Arizona.
 Many of the skills I developed there, such as communicating clearly and presenting information in an engaging way, transfer well to my current position as a Sales Representative.